Virtsionis/SelfAttentiveEnergyDisaggregator/README.md

 Disaggregation", written by: Nikolaos Virtsionis Gkalinikis, Christoforos Nalmpantis, and Dimitris Vrakas

 Abstract.
-Energy disaggregation refers to the separation of appliance-level data from an aggre - gate energy signal originated from a single-meter, without the use of any other device-specific sensors.
+Energy disaggregation refers to the separation of appliance-level data from an aggregate energy signal originated from a single-meter, without the use of any other device-specific sensors.
 Due to the fact that deep learning caught great attention in the last decade, numerous techniques using Artificial Neural Networks (ANN) have been developed to accomplish this task.
 Whereas most of the current research focuses on achieving better performance, the goal of